-For more than a decade, I made French Press coffee about three times a day.
+For over a decade, I made French Press coffee about three times daily.
 It was an earlier time when the filters did a poor job of keeping the coffee grounds separate from the coffee once the brewing period was complete.
 Because of this, immediately after brewing, I would always transfer all the coffee brewed directly into a mug or some form of thermal container.
 It was an extra step, but if I didn’t take that step, the coffee that remained in the French Press would continue brewing at a slow rate.

 The coffee would become over-extracted and undrinkable.